+Fig 7.2: CO2 emissions ( $MtCO_2$ ) in the industrial sector by country and industry type

-Fig 7.1: Industrial energy use (PJ) and aggregated direct CO2 intensity (tCO2/TJ) In the CNS, the total final Nordic industrial energy In the CNS, assumes four key levers to a green transformation of the industrial sector: 1.
-Energy efficiency The way ahead heat waste The last 10 years have seen industrial demand for energy decrease by about 10%.
-Demand took a dip after the financial crisis, since when it has remained more or less stable.
-CO2 emissions have decreased by around 25% from 2007 to 2016, in particular due to a 33% reduction in oil consumption, while the use of natural gas has only decreased by 13%.
-Electrification is already high, especially in Norway and Iceland, and is higher than the average in OECD countries.
-Biomass also plays a key role in Nordic industrial energy supply, particularly in Sweden and Finland.
+The last 10 years have seen industrial demand for energy decrease by about 10%.
+Demand took a dip after the financial crisis, since then it has remained more or less stable.
+CO2 emissions have decreased by around 22% from 2008 to 2017, in particular due to a 33% reduction in oil consumption, while the use of natural gas has only decreased by 13%.

+The electrification rate in industry is already high, especially in Norway and Iceland, and higher than the average in OECD countries.